JesuFemi-O/Cruise/index.md

 <br/>

-## Serving multiple vserions of a single model with Cruise
+## Serving multiple versions of a single model with Cruise

 multiple version serving is as simple as saving new model versions in your model folder.